AbstractSDK/systamental-docs/README.md

 # Website

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator, and [DocuNotion](https://github.com/AbstractSDK/docu-notion).
+The link to the importer can be found [here](https://www.notion.so/abstract-money/Docusaurus-Importer-1c946a0cd0c3807ca596f215527f26c3?pvs=4).
+Instructions for adding documents to this repository through Notion are documented there.

+**Important Note:** DocuNotion will delete all markdown documents in the `docs` directory that are not coming from Notion.
+If you want to write a markdown document, make sure that you use the MDX extension.
+All of the docs are located in the `./docs` folder.
+Images should be co-located with the docs themselves.

 ### Installation